acbikash13/ImageClassifier/README.md

 - **Image Upload**: Users can upload images via the web interface.
 - **Real-Time Predictions**: The app instantly classifies the uploaded image into one of the predefined categories.
 - **Model**: Utilizes a CNN model trained on a large dataset of labeled images.
-- **Technology Stack**: Python, TensorFlow/Keras, Flask, HTML/CSS for front-end, and Docker for containerization.
+- **Technology Stack**: Python, TensorFlow/Keras, Flask, HTML/CSS for front-end

 ## Tech Stack